fchollet/deep-learning-models/README.md

 - The ResNet50 weights are ported from the ones [released by Kaiming He](https://github.com/KaimingHe/deep-residual-networks) under the [MIT license](https://github.com/KaimingHe/deep-residual-networks/blob/master/LICENSE).
 - The VGG16 and VGG19 weights are ported from the ones [released by VGG at Oxford](http://www.robots.ox.ac.uk/~vgg/research/very_deep/) under the [Creative Commons Attribution License](https://creativecommons.org/licenses/by/4.0/).
 - The Inception v3 weights are trained by ourselves and are released under the MIT license.
+- The SqueezeNet weights are ported from the ones [released by DeepScale team](https://github.com/DeepScale/SqueezeNet) under the [BSD license](https://github.com/DeepScale/SqueezeNet/blob/master/LICENSE).